-The District's annual or final budget is the initial budget and any revisions to the and Board of Directors.
+The District's annual or final budget is the initial budget and any revisions to the budget that have been approved by the Board of Directors.
 The Board may amend the budget during the fiscal year.

 F. Cash and Investments